 - Focus on what I can control.
 There are many outside events that will affect my situation, but the one thing I can do is have a plan for how I react and adjust to my changing circumstances in a positive and productive way.

-May 2018 be filled with laughter, joy and fulfilment for you and your family!
+May 2019 be filled with laughter, joy and fulfillment for you and your family!